scikit-hep/awkward/docs-sphinx/user-guide/how-to-restructure-flatten.md

 array[maximize_by].tolist()
 ```

-This still has list structures and missing values, so it's ready for [ak.flatten](https://awkward-array.readthedocs.io/en/latest/_auto/ak.flatten.html), assuming that we extract the appropriate record field to plot.
+This still has list structures and missing values, so it's ready for {func}`ak.flatten`, assuming that we extract the appropriate record field to plot.

 ```{code-cell} ipython3
 ak.flatten(array[maximize_by].z, axis=None)